Paul von Hindenburg: Parliamentary governments

-On 18 September 1927 Hindenburg spoke at the dedication of the massive memorial at Tannenberg, outraging international opinion by denying Germany's responsibility for starting World War I as indicated in Article 231 of the Treaty of Versailles.
+On 18 September 1927, Hindenburg spoke at the dedication of the massive memorial at Tannenberg, outraging international opinion by denying Germany's responsibility for starting World War I as indicated in Article 231 of the Treaty of Versailles.
 He declared that Germany had entered the war as "the means of self-assertion against a world full of enemies.
-Pure in heart we set off to the defence of the Fatherland and with clean hands the German army carried the sword."
+Pure in heart, we set off to the defence of the Fatherland and with clean hands, the German army carried the sword."
 The Allied governments retaliated by not congratulating him on his eightieth birthday, although he was more upset by Ludendorff's refusal to have any contact at the ceremony.
 Most Germans did celebrate his birthday: his present was Neudeck, the ancestral East Prussian estate of the Hindenburgs, purchased with funds from a public subscription.
-Later it became known, or at least suspected, that the title was in Oskar's name to avoid a potential inheritance tax.
+Later, it became known, or at least suspected, that the title was in Oskar's name to avoid a potential inheritance tax.

 The Marx cabinet collapsed in February 1928.
-Hindenburg pressed it to promptly pass required legislation and then dissolved the Reichstag on 31 March 1928.
+Hindenburg pressed it to promptly pass the required legislation and then dissolved the Reichstag on 31 March 1928.
 His leadership during the crisis was widely applauded.
-The Reichstag election on 20 May 1928 produced a shift to the left, although a handful of Nazis was elected as well.
+The Reichstag election on 20 May 1928 produced a shift to the left, although a handful of Nazis were elected as well.
 Hermann Müller of the SPD, whom Hindenburg found clever and agreeable, was appointed the new chancellor.
 Hindenburg later told Groener that Müller was his best chancellor.

 The next crisis followed Stresemann's negotiation in 1929 of the Young Plan, which rescheduled reparations payments and opened the way for needed American loans.
 The right formed a committee to block adoption, which started by intensively lobbying Hindenburg using such powerful voices as that of Admiral Tirpitz.
 Hindenburg did not budge from his refusal to support the campaign.
 The committee brought mainstream conservatives, such as the powerful newspaper owner Alfred Hugenberg, into alliance with the Nazis for the first time.
 Hugenberg called Hindenburg senile because of his opposition to the measure and claimed that he was a tool of the left and had no will of his own.
 The committee submitted the issue to a national plebiscite, which failed because only 15% of eligible voters cast a ballot, far short of the 50% required.